Wood Norton Wedding Photography

 At the Wood Norton, the bride and groom are taken to view the reception room (usually the Orangery) to make sure they're happy with everything before the guests are asked to take their seats.
 I used this same opportunity to take photos of the room, free from wedding guests.

 I thought that the centrepieces were particularly well thought out - A large display of flowers on the table tops themselves often means that people sitting directly opposite can't see or talk to each other.
 These thin-stemmed vases raised the flowers up by 40cm meaning that everyone around the table had an unobstructed view.
-This approach also proved successful when it came to the speeches.
+This approach also proved successful when it came to the speeches, and made my job of photographing wedding guests and their reactions a whole lot easier.

 Laura really wanted some photos to be taken on the staircase, and I knew that I wanted to shoot these images in what little light there was - I didn't want to kill the ambiance using flash, and using flash in a room with a reddish-wood panelling is fraught with difficulties.
 In order to shoot using only the available light I used a Pentax digital medium format camera, which, with it's massive sensor, allowed me to shoot using nothing but the light inside the hotel.

-After a couple of hours enjoying the evening sun on the terrace, the wedding guests moved back to the Orangery for the evening reception which kicked off with the cutting of the cake and then the first dance.
+After a couple of hours enjoying the evening sun on the terrace, the wedding guests moved back to the Orangery for the evening reception which kicked off with the cutting of the cake and then the first dance immediately after.

 The wedding photo below was inspired by one I took in exactly the same location a couple of years ago, late in the night and in a dense bank of fog.
 For Laura and David's wedding, I knew that I wanted to recreate this well-received image which meant staying later into the night, as it would only start to get dark enough for this type of image after 9pm.